hackclub/hackclub/workshops/interactive_sketch/README.md

 }
 ```

-This code will run continuously, many times per second, as long as your repl is running.
-Because it's running consistently, we can use it to constantly track whether or not the model is supposed to be drawing.
+This code will run continuously as long as your repl is running.
+Because it's running continuously, we can use it to constantly track whether or not the model is supposed to be drawing.

 We only want the program to draw when the machine learning model is active, so let's start by filtering for that: